ZOO-Project/ZOO-Project/docs/kernel/configuration.rst

  * ``memory``: (Optional) can take the value ``load`` to ensure that the value field of the inputs data will be filled by the ZOO-Kernel or ``protected`` to have only the ``cache_file`` filled.
+ * ``handleText``: (Optional) set it to ``true`` to get your Complex data nodes containing text not requiring a single CDATA node.
+Be aware that in case you use any HTML or XML there, you will then need to rebuild the string to get the original format of the text from your service code.
+In case you do not add handleText or set its value to true, you will simply need to use the value as it was provided in a single CDATA node provided in the Execute request.

 .. warning::
   The ``libPath`` parameter is currently only recognized by services implemented